mdelaney/rust-binary-analysis/README.md

 use an existing wrapper?
 To build my own birdfeeder and learn a bit about wrapping C libraries :-P.

-I've been working through the book "Practical Binary Analysis" by Dennis Andriesse and wanted to implement the Capstone exercises in Rust (which has lead me down a number of rabbit holes that have taught me quite a bit so far).
+I've been working through the book "Practical Binary Analysis" by Dennis Andriesse and wanted to implement the Capstone exercises in Rust (which has led me down a number of rabbit holes that have taught me quite a bit so far).
 I've gotten this much working.

 ## What will I work on next?